MGHComputationalPathology/CellTics/README.md

 If a reference sequence is not supplied the UCSC hg19 api is queried ([http://genome.ucsc.edu/](http://genome.ucsc.edu/)).
 Variants will be grouped if they are within a certain distance and occur on the same reads.
 For more advanced options run ```celltics vargroup --help```.

 ##Troubleshooting
+Errors are not very informative when masked by the python multithreading module.
+Run vargroup with --debug and error messages are more informative.

 ### Algorithm
 ![VarGrouper](https://github.com/MGHComputationalPathology/CellTics/blob/master/celltics/docs/graphics/vargrouper_flow.png)